Tennessee Valley Authority: Increasing power demand

-Financial problems, Tellico Dam controversy, and restructuring
+Financial problems, Tellico Dam, and restructuring

 During the 1970s significant changes occurred in the economy of the Tennessee Valley and the nation, prompted by energy crises in 1973 and 1979 and accelerating fuel costs throughout the decade.
 The average cost of electricity in the Tennessee Valley increased fivefold from the early 1970s to the early 1980s.
 TVA's first nuclear reactor, Browns Ferry Unit 1, began commercial operation on August 1, 1974.
 Between 1970 and 1974, TVA set out to construct a total of 17 nuclear reactors, due to a projection of further rapid increase in power demand.
 However, in the 1980s, it became increasingly evident that the agency had vastly overestimated the Valley's future energy needs, and rapid increases in construction costs and new regulations following the Three Mile Island accident posed additional obstacles to this undertaking.
 In 1981, the board voted to defer the Phipps Bend plant, as well as to slow down construction on all other projects.
 The Hartsville and Yellow Creek plants were cancelled in 1984 and Bellefonte in 1988.
-Citing safety concerns, all of TVAs five operating nuclear reactors were indefinitely shut down in 1985.
+Citing safety concerns, all of TVAs five operating nuclear reactors were indefinitely shut down in 1985 with the two at Sequoyah coming back online three years later and Browns Ferry's three reactors coming back online in 1991, 1995 and 2007.

-Construction of the Tellico Dam became controversial for political and environmental reasons, as laws had changed since early development in the valley.
+Construction of the Tellico Dam raised political and environmental concerns, as laws had changed since early development in the valley.
 Scientists and other researchers had become more aware of the massive environmental effects of the dams and new lakes, and worried about preserving habitats and species.
 The Tellico Dam project was initially delayed because of concern over the snail darter, a small ray-finned fish which had been discovered in the Little Tennessee River in 1973 and listed as an endangered species two years later.
 A lawsuit was filed under the Endangered Species Act and the U.S. Supreme Court ruled in favor of protecting the snail darter in Tennessee Valley Authority v.
 Hill in 1978.
-The project also received controversy regarding the intent of the dam, as the project's main motive was to support recreational and tourism development, unlike earlier dams constructed by TVA.
-Land acquired by eminent domain for the Tellico Dam and its reservoir, specifically land that encountered minimal inundation, was sold to private developers for the construction of present-day Tellico Village, a planned retirement community.
+The project's main motive was to support recreational and tourism development, unlike earlier dams constructed by TVA.
+Land acquired by eminent domain for the Tellico Dam and its reservoir that encountered minimal inundation was sold to private developers for the construction of present-day Tellico Village, a planned retirement community.